 Fermenting honey with water is one of the oldest ways to make wine.
 It’s an ancient tipple that Celtics, Anglo-Saxons, Vikings and mythical heroes alike enjoyed.
 The term “honeymoon” originated from the practice of newlyweds drinking honey mead for a month in the hopes of producing a son.

 Honey mead is the latest edition to Lakeland Winery.
-We make our delicious wine with a smooth finish in the tradition of Metheglin — a type of honey mead combined with herbs such as hops.
+We make our delicious wine with a smooth finish in the tradition of Metheglin — a type of honey mead combined with herbs.
 Our honey mead is made with Ethiopian hops.

 This honey mead packs a punch — it’s 18 percent alcohol.